 Before we get into the specifics of the Border Collie life expectancy, let’s learn about the history of this beloved canine first.
 The Border Collie dog breed has a long history as a versatile working dog who nowadays make excellent family members.
 Their story goes back to first century B.C.
 It is thought that when the Roman empire invaded Britain they had dogs with them to herd livestock.

 Eventually, the empire disbanded and Vikings, who were also know to travel with dogs, cross-bred their smaller canines to create the more athletic Border Collie.
-This new breed would serve them well in the chilly highlands of The United Kingdom.
+This new herding breed would serve them well in the chilly highlands of The United Kingdom.

 They created somewhat of a super dog.
 They were originally appealing because of their unparalleled autonomy.
-With a capacity to learn commands and tasks within seconds, people did not have to monitor them for hours on end.
+With a large capacity to learn commands and tasks within seconds, people did not have to monitor them for hours on end.

-These sheepdogs would handle livestock duties with little guidance and they had the ability to work long hours in unpleasant terrain.
+This herding dog would handle livestock duties with little guidance and they had the ability to work long hours in unpleasant terrain.

 Rest assured, Border Collies have not lost their jobs.
 Farmers around the globe continue to employ these furry fellows to herd sheep and cattle around their grounds.
 They’re also considered top show dogs because of their strength, agility, intelligence, learnability, and balanced physical attributes.

 Most people don’t have rolling hills with cattle and sheep for Border Collies to spend their energy on.
 As a Border Collie owner, it is important to find other outlets for your border collie pup to exhaust these furry little balls of energy.
 When the Border Collie puppy does not receive proper mental and physical stimulation, it not only leads to destructive behavior it can lead to medical conditions that drastically shorten their lifespan.
 Daily vigorous exercise is necessary to keep this herding breed happy and healthy for years to come.